LizardByte/Sunshine/docs/source/about/guides/guides.rst

 Guides
 ======

-Collection of guides written by sunshine users.
+Collection of guides written by the community!

 .. toctree::
    :maxdepth: 2